canonical/containerd-app/docs/cri/config.md

     # * ipv6 - select the first ipv6 address
     # * cni - use the order returned by the CNI plugins, returning the first IP address from the results
     ip_pref = "ipv4"
-    # use_internal_loopback specifies if we use the CNI loopback plugin or internal mechanism to set lo to up
-    use_internal_loopback = false

   # 'plugins."io.containerd.grpc.v1.cri".image_decryption' contains config related
   # to handling decryption of encrypted container images.